ralphcoder/new-ruby/README.md

 # Ruby.start
-Wrote code to say hello, world in any programming language that you’ve never used before.
+Write code to say hello, world in any programming language that you’ve never used before.